 There are many programs listed on the Undergraduate Research and Fellowships (URAF) page.
 In particular:

 1) In order to be considered for Physics Dept funding, you MUST also submit your proposal to the Harvard College Research Program (HCRP).
-Their deadline is also noon on Tuesday, March 26, 2019.
-And the application is essentially the same.
+Their deadline is also noon on Thursday, April 1.
+And the application is essentially the same as the Physics application.

 2) You can also take advantage of the splendid PRISE Program, which offers housing along with social and educational events.
 You are strongly encouraged to apply.
-Note that the deadline is early: Tuesday, February 12, 2019.
+Note that the deadline is early: noon on Thursday, February 18, 2021.

 3) You should also seriously consider applying for the Herchel Smith Fellowship.
-The deadline is very early: Thursday, February 7, 2019.
+The deadline is very early: noon on Tuesday, February 9, 2021.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
-You can also search the Funding Database for International Experience for available funds.
+You can also search the FAS Funding Database for available funds.

 5) Other Harvard sources of funding can be found on the Office of Career Services page and on the above URAF page.